kafrax/logx/README.md

 ```

 #  write to file
 ## config logx.json or config.json
 - let logx.json  or config.json in your project root dir.
-- if there is not config.json,where execute default for logx.
+- will be executed by default , there is no config.json or logx.json yet.
 - notice fileWriter use memory cache ,so must have enough time to do poller to save data to log file.
 ```
 {